zendesk/zendesk_api_client_php/README.md

 ## API version support

-This client **only** supports Zendesk's v2 API.
+This client **only** supports Zendesk's API v2.
 Please see our [API documentation](http://developer.zendesk.com/api-docs) for more information.

 ## Installation